Enhanced and Generalized One-Step Neville Algorithm: Fractional Powers and Access to the Convergence Rate: Introduction

+For alternating series, it is known that nonlinear sequence transformations such as the ones described in Ref.~\cite{We1989}, notably, the Weniger--Levin transformation (see Refs.~\cite{Si1979,Si1980,Si1986,We1989,We1996c,Si2003}), can lead both to the acceleration of convergence and also, to efficient convergence acceleration methods.
+For slowly convergent nonalternating series, the methods described for their resummation (see Ref.~\cite{Je2000prd}) typically differ drastically from those employed for the acceleration of convergence.
 In Refs.~\cite{NP1961,JeMoSoWe1999,AkSaJeBeSoMo2003}, an algorithm was described which first converts the nonalternating input series to an alternating series, whose convergence is accelerated via nonlinear sequence transformations~\cite{We1989,JeMoSoWe1999,AkSaJeBeSoMo2003}.
 In fact, the first step of the two-step condensation, as described in Ref.~\cite{JeMoSoWe1999}, consists of the van Wijngaarden transformation~\cite{NP1961}, which rearranges the nonalternating input series into an alternating series, but it requires the calculation of individual terms of the input series of very high order in the summation indices.
 It is followed by a nonlinear sequence transformations~\cite{Si1979,Si1980,Si1986,We1989,We1996c,Si2003}, leading to what is known as the combined nonlinear-condensation transformation.
 Sometimes, however, the option of the calculation of terms of very high order in the summation indices is not available.
 This problem could occur in various contexts, e.g., because, on lattices, we cannot calculate eigenvalues with a high principal quantum number~\cite{GiEtAl2020,GiEtAl2022,GiEtAl2024i}.
+In the following, we will not discuss the combined nonlinear-condensation transformation~\cite{JeMoSoWe1999} any further, as it contradicts the main thrust of the method described in the current paper, which pertains to convergence acceleration based on a limited number of terms of the input series.

-For the notoriously problematic case of a nonalternating, slowly convergent input series, which cannot be practically converted into an alternating series by the van Wijngaarden rearrangement transformation~\cite{NP1961}, established methods like Aitken $\Delta^2$ process~\cite{Ai1926} and Wynn's Epsilon Algorithm~\cite{Wy1956eps} are often used.
+In these cases, established methods like Aitken $\Delta^2$ process~\cite{Ai1926} and Wynn's Epsilon Algorithm~\cite{Wy1956eps} are often used.
 One notes, according to Sec.~2.2.7 of Ref.~\cite{CaEtAl2007}, that the Aitken $\Delta^2$ process and Wynn's Epsilon Algorithm are special cases of the general E-algorithm~\cite{Br1980E,Ha1979E}.
-Of course, the Aitken $\Delta^2$ process and Wynn's Epsilon Algorithm constitute viable and widely used convergence acceleration methods, but numerical instability can be encountered in higher orders of the transformation.
+Of course, the Aitken $\Delta^2$ process and Wynn's Epsilon Algorithm constitutes viable and widely used convergence acceleration methods, but numerical instability can be encountered in higher orders of the transformation.